wandb/docs/docs/guides/integrations/tensorboard.md

 You can pass `tensorboard_x=False` to this method to ensure vanilla TensorBoard is patched, if you're using TensorBoard > 1.14 with PyTorch you can pass `pytorch=True` to ensure it's patched.
 Both of these options have smart defaults depending on what versions of these libraries have been imported.

 By default, we also sync the `tfevents` files and any `.pbtxt` files.
 This enables us to launch a TensorBoard instance on your behalf.
 You will see a [TensorBoard tab](https://www.wandb.com/articles/hosted-tensorboard) on the run page.
-This behavior can be disabled by passing `save=False` to `wandb.tensorboard.patch`
+This behavior can be turned off by passing `save=False` to `wandb.tensorboard.patch`

 ```python
 import wandb